hchiam/AssistantAppWorkshop/01-create-item.md

   - Add `@sys.any:text` to the list
   - Create a todo to `@sys.any:text`
   - Make a todo with description `@sys.any:text`
-- `@sys.any:text` should be highlighted in both examples.
+- `@sys.any:text` should be highlighted in all examples.
 This means that, if a user enters _"Create a todo to wash the dishes"_, the intent will be invoked with the parameter `text` set to `wash the dishes`.
 - You can see a list of the intent's parameters in the `Action` section.
 Right now, you only have one parameter: `text`.
 - Make the `text` parameter required by checking the checkbox in the leftmost column of the parameter table.
 - Click on the `Define prompts` link in the rightmost column of the parameter table.
-- Add a prompt for when the user doesn't provide any text for the todo, e.g. _"What is the description of your new todo item?"_
+- Add a prompt for when the user doesn't provide any text for the todo, e.g. _"What is the description of your new todo item?"_ Dialogflow will automatically respond with this prompt when the user tries to invoke this intent without specifying the missing parameter, e.g. by saying _"Create a todo"_.
-- Enter action name as `create`.
+- Set the action name to `create`.
 - Click on the `Save` button.

 # Set up webhook fulfillment for the intent